FREE Case Review (866) 588-0600

 Asbestos fibers can also be swallowed, lodging themselves in the digestive tract.
 This may also lead to disease.

-Which Professions are Affected by Asbestos Exposure?
+Which Professions Are Affected by Asbestos Exposure?

-Because low levels of asbestos are present in the air, water, and soil, everyone is exposed at some time during their life.
-In most lawsuits filed with a mesothelioma attorney, however, people do not develop illnesses requiring professional medical advice from their exposure.
-Asbestos diseases, such as asbestosis or pleural plaques - or even the more fatal forms of asbestos cancer such as lung cancer or mesothelioma - usually occur in people who work directly with the material or who are exposed to it on a regular, prolonged, or substantial basis.
+Asbestos diseases, such as asbestosis or pleural plaques – or even the more fatal forms of asbestos-related disease such as lung cancer or mesothelioma – usually occur in people who work directly with the material or who are exposed to asbestos on a regular, prolonged, or substantial basis.

 • Pipe Fitters